dask/dask-blog/_posts/2021-02-00-imaging-dask-pytorch.md

 ```
 dask.array<unet_featurize, shape=(20, 199, 768, 1024, 16), dtype=float32, chunksize=(1, 1, 768, 1024, 16)>
 ```
+### Step 5.
+Store the result back into Zarr format
+Last, we store the result from the UNet model featurization as a zarr array.

 ```python
 # Trigger computation and store
 out.to_zarr("AOLLSM_featurized.zarr", overwrite=True)
 ```

+Now we've saved our output, these features can be used for more downstream image processing tasks such as image segmentation.

+### Summing up
+Here we've shown how to apply a pre-trained PyTorch model to a Dask array of image data.

+Because our Dask array chunks are Numpy arrays, they can be easily converted to Torch arrays.
+This way, we're able to leverage the power of machine learning at scale.

-This workflow was very similar to our example using the dask.array.map_blocks function with ITK to perform image deconvolution.
-Because Dask arrays are just made out of Numpy arrays which are easily converted to Torch arrays, we're now also able to leverage the power of machine learning at scale.
+This workflow was very similar to [our example](https://blog.dask.org/2020/11/12/deconvolution) using the dask.array.map_blocks function with ITK to perform image deconvolution.
+This shows you can easily adapt the same type of workflow to achieve many different types of analysis with Dask.